 # initialize a matplotlib plot fig = plt.figure() ax = fig.add_subplot(111) # for every class, we'll add a scatter plot separately for label in colors_per_class: # find the samples of the current class in the data indices = [i for i, l in enumerate(labels) if l == label] # extract the coordinates of the points of this class only current_tx = np.take(tx, indices) current_ty = np.take(ty, indices) # convert the class color to matplotlib format color = np.array(colors_per_class[label], dtype=np.float) / 255 # add a scatter plot with the corresponding color and label ax.scatter(current_tx, current_ty, c=color, label=label) # build a legend using the labels we set previously ax.legend(loc='best') # finally, show the plot plt.show()

 The resulting plot looks like this:

 First, the samples of the same classes form clearly visible clusters here.
-This means that network really understands the data and its classes and is able to distinguish them.
+This means that the network really understands the data and its classes and is able to distinguish them.

 This means that the features represent semantic relations between the objects in real life.
 For example, ResNet101 “knows” the notions of domestic animals and insects.
 Indeed, this form of insight requires a deep knowledge of the objects, and also our world and culture.

 Interestingly, we didn’t train the network on this type of knowledge directly.
 We only showed images and labels like “cow” or “horse” and not giving any information on how they are related.
-While training for the challenging ImageNet classification task, the network detected the relationship between the labels in unsupervised way — and thus domestic animals form a cluster in its feature representations.
+While training for the challenging ImageNet classification task, the network detected the relationship between the labels in an unsupervised way — and thus domestic animals form a cluster in its feature representations.

 t-SNE visualization with images